bonsai-rx/docs/articles/documentation-style-guide.md

 ### Reference section

 As mentioned the `Reference` section of the website is auto-generated from [XML documentation comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags) in the code.
-A unique feature we have integrated into the Bonsai Editor is that when users when users right click on individual operators they will be shown the `Reference` page for that operator.
-For many users, this might be the most obvious entry point to the package documentation.
+We have integrated into the Bonsai Editor the ability to right-click on individual operators and select `View Help`.
+This will bring up and load the `Reference` page for that operator in the editor itself.
+For most people, this might be the most obvious entry point to the package documentation.
 Thus it is essential that developers ensure that:

 1) XML documentation comments are clear, simple and helpful.
 2) Where appropriate, supplement additional information (basic workflow, images, long-form content) with an individual operator article using the `overwrite` function detailed in the previous section.

-At present, we understand that the default template for the `Reference` page is a little too technically oriented, and somewhat confusing for Bonsai users to navigate.
-We are in the midst of revamping the template to cater to a broader audience and will update this section when it becomes availiable.
+At present, we understand that the default template for the `Reference` page is a little too technical, and somewhat confusing to navigate.
+We are in the midst of revamping the template to cater to a broader audience and will update this section when it becomes available.

 ### Tutorials section

 For the tutorials section, we suggest creating individual pages for various applications where the package is likely to be used.
-For each application, guide learners through the workflow step by step, organizing it into separate exercises with clear objectives and visible results.
-This structure makes the content more accessible and manageable for learners, especially for complex workflows.
+For each application, try to guide learners through the workflow step by step, organizing it into separate exercises with clear objectives and visible results.
+This structure makes the content more accessible and manageable, especially for complex workflows.

 #### Submodule
 For packages with extensive tutorials, multimedia and other large files, a separate repository can be created and imported as a submodule.